All about the Ranch

 Yes!
 All bathrooms have electricity, regular flushing toilets and showers.
 All cabins & covered wagons have electricity.

-We would love to have you here as much as possible, but some volunteers only come for 1-2 weeks due to their schedule.
+We would love to have you here as much as possible.
+Some volunteers come for the whole summer, some for a few weeks, and others volunteer for as little as a few days or one week.
 You can check off when you are available on the application.
 You are always welcome to add more weeks later!

 No problem.
-For now, just check off 1 week and we can update this once you know.
+There is a spot on the application to indicate that you are unsure of your availability.
 It is better to under commit than over commit as we plan our numbers based on staff availability.
 You are always welcome to add more weeks later!

 You will receive a $40 honorarium and a $10 tuck (candy) credit for every week you work.There are also other ways to make additional funds such as: